HunchPounch/RayTracing/README.md

 The file can contain an unlimited number of figures in any order Examples of completed files can be found in the repository

+## Installation:
+1) clone the repository
+2) edit your parameters in .txt files
+3) run main.cpp

 ## Result:

 <p align="center">